Deploy With Docker Compose

 • You like to know the essentials of deploying with Docker Compose and the related commands and files, so that you’re not completely dependent on your DevOps team or sys admins.

-But more specifically, here’s why you should get the book and course because you want:
+But more specifically, here’s why you should get the book, because you want:

 • To learn a logical and intuitive, 6-step process you can use to deploy your applications to production; a process that is repeatable and applicable to a broad range of applications.